lmc-eu/code-quality-tools/packages/browserslist-config/README.md

 - …
 ```

-Refer to the stats file in your Browserslist configuration:
+As mentioned in the stats file in your Browserslist configuration:

 ```
 extends @lmc-eu/browserslist-config